D. Simon Jackson - The Next Journey

 Speaking Topics

-Co-founder of Nature Labs — a virtual, storytelling-driven high school textbook — Jackson spent seven years travelling and listening to the stories of diverse Canadians in order to find a common starting point for learning that can move our society beyond polarity.
+Co-founder of Nature Labs — a virtual, storytelling-driven high school textbook — Simon spent seven years travelling and listening to the stories of diverse Canadians in order to find a common starting point for learning.
 What he uncovered?
 While the environment divides, nature unites and encourages curiosity.
-With dynamic storytelling, Jackson shares this story and walks educators through how they can help students think more critically and act more creatively – and how they can help the next generation reimagine what’s actually possible when we work together.
+With dynamic storytelling and extensive research, Simon shares his story and vision for helping a new generation unlock the tools they need to be creative members of tomorrow’s workforce and engaged citizens in a complex, ever-changing world.

 Speaking Testimonials